fxlin/p2-concurrency/exp2-assignment.md

-# Scalability: exercises
+# Scalability assignment

-## Q & A

-* To measure our program's performance, why do we have to run it for sufficiently long?
-* Attach a screenshot of VTune showing that you set it up correctly (both server and your local machine).
-What benchmark program did you use to verify it works properly?

 ## 0. Reproduce the benchmarks

 Repeat what has been described in our writeup.

-Deliverable: a one-page report in PDF, in which you:

-* show the scalability plots you generated;
+* Attach a scalability plot (ONLY the one showing all the program versions) you generated.
-* discuss your observation and compare with our results
+* Compare your observation with the given results.
+What are the same?
+What are different?
-* provide any explanation / reasoning needed
+* Provide explanation / reasoning

 ## 1. The unfinished scalability quest

+How does the program scale to more than 8 cores?

+* Attach a scalability plot (ONLY the one showing all the program versions) with core count = {1 2 4 6 8 10 12 16 20}.
+You need to tweak `run.sh` and `plot.py`
+* Describe your observation.
-How does the list program scale to more than 8 cores?
-Profile its execution with VTune.
-It may be worth trying VTune's "microarchitecture exploration".
-Can you make it scale to 20 cores?
+* If there's any scalability bottleneck, profile its execution with VTune (e.g. consider trying VTune's "microarchitecture exploration").
+Can you make the program scale better?
 If so, show your code and profiling results; if not, reason about about possible bottlenecks.

-Deliverable:

-A two-page report in PDF describing your observation.

 ## 2. A scalable hashtable